2020–2021 Indian farmers' protest: Rail Roko and Dilli Chalo

-The march on Delhi was accompanied by a 24-hour strike of millions of people across India on 26 November 2020 in opposition to both the farm law reform and proposed changes to labour law.
+The march on Delhi was accompanied by a 24-hour strike of millions of people across India on 26 November in opposition to both the farm law reform and the proposed changes to the labour law.
 Between 28 November and 3 December, the number of farmers blocking the border roads of Delhi was estimated at 150 to 300 thousand.
 Despite demands for immediate talks, the centre chalked out 3 December 2020 as the date.
 Further the Prime Minister would not be present and only select farm unions were invited.
 This select invitation caused some unions to refuse to attend the meeting.
 One of the demands of the centre was that the farmers move to a designated protest site in Burari, while the farmers wanted to protest at Jantar Mantar in central Delhi.

 Effigies of PM Modi and leaders of corporations were set on fire and prominent personalities began announcing their plans to return their awards received from the Central Government.
 This was followed by more strikes and talks between the central government and farmer and their unions.
 A day before the strike on 8 December, the farmer's union announced that it would hold the strike between 11 am and 3 pm alone to avoid inconveniencing the public.
 On 9 December 2020, the farmers' unions rejected the government's proposals for changes in-laws, even as the Centre in a written proposal assured the minimum support price for crops.
 On 26 January 2021, Republic Day, thousands protested in Delhi, where tractor rallies and a storming of the historic Red Fort took place.

 Blocking of borders and roads

 A number of borders, including the Kundli Border, Dhansa border, Jharoda Kalan border, Tikri border, Singhu border, Kalindi Kunj border, Chilla border, Bahadurgarh border and Faridabad border, were blocked by protesters during the protests.
 On 29 November, the protesters announced that they would block five further points of entry into Delhi, namely Ghaziabad-Hapur, Rohtak, Sonipat, Jaipur and Mathura.
 This resulted in minor clashes involving stone pelting and lathi charges with the police.
 In early February 2021, metal barricades, cement walls and iron nails were put up at the roads leading to the three main borders (Tikri, Singhu and Ghazipur) to block any vehicles from entering Delhi.
 Barbed fences were also put up to prevent people from entering Delhi on foot.
-As of 22 March 2021 a number of Delhi borders remained shut.
+As of 22 March 2021, a number of Delhi borders remained shut.
 There are around 40,000 protestors sitting at Singhu and Tikri.
 Some highways were also blocked in protest.